Array (data structure): History

 The first digital computers used machine-language programming to set up and access array structures for data tables, vector and matrix computations, and for many other purposes.
-John von Neumann wrote the first array-sorting program (merge sort) in 1945, during the building of the first stored-program computer.p.
-159 Array indexing was originally done by self-modifying code, and later using index registers and indirect addressing.
+John von Neumann wrote the first array-sorting program (merge sort) in 1945, during the building of the first stored-program computer.
+Array indexing was originally done by self-modifying code, and later using index registers and indirect addressing.
 Some mainframes designed in the 1960s, such as the Burroughs B5000 and its successors, used memory segmentation to perform index-bounds checking in hardware.

 Assembly languages generally have no special support for arrays, other than what the machine itself provides.
 The earliest high-level programming languages, including FORTRAN (1957), Lisp (1958), COBOL (1960), and ALGOL 60 (1960), had support for multi-dimensional arrays, and so has C (1972).
 In C++ (1983), class templates exist for multi-dimensional arrays whose dimension is fixed at runtime as well as for runtime-flexible arrays.

 Applications

 Arrays are used to implement mathematical vectors and matrices, as well as other kinds of rectangular tables.
 Many databases, small and large, consist of (or include) one-dimensional arrays whose elements are records.

 Arrays are used to implement other data structures, such as lists, heaps, hash tables, deques, queues, stacks, strings, and VLists.
 Array-based implementations of other data structures are frequently simple and space-efficient (implicit data structures), requiring little space overhead, but may have poor space complexity, particularly when modified, compared to tree-based data structures (compare a sorted array to a search tree).

 One or more large arrays are sometimes used to emulate in-program dynamic memory allocation, particularly memory pool allocation.
 Historically, this has sometimes been the only way to allocate "dynamic memory" portably.

 Arrays can be used to determine partial or complete control flow in programs, as a compact alternative to (otherwise repetitive) multiple IF statements.
-They are known in this context as control tables and are used in conjunction with a purpose built interpreter whose control flow is altered according to values contained in the array.
-The array may contain subroutine pointers (or relative subroutine numbers that can be acted upon by SWITCH statements) that direct the path of the execution.
+In this context, they are known as control tables and are used in conjunction with a purpose-built interpreter whose control flow is altered according to values contained in the array.
+The array may contain subroutine pointers (or relative subroutine numbers that can be acted upon by SWITCH statements) that direct the path of the execution of the program.